On J-holomorphic curves in almost complex manifolds with asymptotically cylindrical ends: Proof of main results

-Altogether, we have \footnote{From (\ref{eq:zs+Mzt+Szout}) we can see that if we require $z$, $z_{s}$ and $z_{t}$ decay exponentially, $L$ has to decay exponentially.
+Rewrite this equation according to its $z$-component, $\vartheta$-component, and $a$-component we get \footnote{From (\ref{eq:zs+Mzt+Szout}) we can see that if we require $z$, $z_{s}$ and $z_{t}$ decay exponentially, $L$ has to decay exponentially.
 The condition $f_{s}^{*}J\to J_{\infty}$ in $C_{loc}^{\infty}$ is not enough to guarantee that $L$ decays exponentially fast. }